chriscorbell/llm-server/README.md

 # llm-server

-Cookbook for `vllm`, a single-GPU inference server that hosts Qwen3.8-27B on an Intel Arc Pro B70 for agentic coding from a MacBook.
+Cookbook for a single-GPU inference server that hosts Qwen3.8-27B on an Intel Arc Pro B70 for agentic coding from a MacBook.

 The goal is model quality first, then usable context, then decode speed, for one user at a time.
 This repository holds the configuration that achieves that, the measurements that justify it, and the record of everything that failed on the way.